 (6) Despite subsection (4), the Chief Justice may, after consultation with the New Zealand Law Society, authorise any person, firm, or company other than the Council to publish reports of the decisions of the Supreme Court.

-Subsection (3) was substituted, as from 10 April 2006, by section 4 New Zealand Council of Law Reporting Amendment Act 2006 (2006 No 17).
+Section 12(5): inserted, on 10 April 2006, by section 4 of the New Zealand Council of Law Reporting Amendment Act 2006 (2006 No 17).

-Subsections (4) to (6) were inserted, as from 10 April 2006, by section 4 New Zealand Council of Law Reporting Amendment Act 2006 (2006 No 17).
+Section 12(6): inserted, on 10 April 2006, by section 4 of the New Zealand Council of Law Reporting Amendment Act 2006 (2006 No 17).